aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

 # apu2_openwrt
 This is my customised OpenWrt image for apu2 boards.
 It extends the generic x86_64 OpenWrt builds by:

-* Specific kernel modules for specific APU2 features
+* Kernel modules for specific APU2 features
 * Two ports are active by default: eth0 set to PPPoE WAN; eth1 for LAN
 * Adding LuCI with HTTPS SSL support; along with the LuCI Material theme in addition to the default bootstrap
 * Replacing dnsmasq with dnsmasq-full